Mount Rundle: Scenic viewpoints

 In 2000 Dave Birrell described Mount Rundle as one of the most recognized Canadian mountains.
 Painter, print-maker and art teacher, Walter Phillips RCA (1884–1963) described Mount Rundle as his, "bread and butter mountain.
 I never tire of painting it, for it is never the same.
 In deep shadow in the morning, it borrows a warm glow from the setting sun at the end of the day.
 Its colour runs the gamut from orange to cold blue-grey, with overtones of violet and intervals of green."

 From Vermilion Lakes

 The viewpoint from which most photographs are taken, 5 km from Mount Rundle, at the end of Vermilion Lakes road, with Vermillion Lakes in the foreground.

-Mount Rundle and Sulphur Mountain can be seen from Mount Norquay on the north side of the Trans-Canada.
-The Banff Fairmont hotel patio and restaurants look out over Mount Rundle and Tunnel Mountain.
+Mount Rundle and Sulphur Mountain can be seen from Mount Norquay on the north side of the Trans-Canada Highway.
+The Banff Springs Hotel patio and restaurants look out over Mount Rundle and Tunnel Mountain.